daskeyboard/daskeyboard.io/q-api-doc.md

-Here is a short documentation of the Q-API.
+# Das Keyboard Q: REST API Documentation

-# Authentication: Oauth2
+## Authentication: Oauth2

 The Das Keyboard Q server uses Oauth2 authentication, so in order to perform a requests, you will need to send a token.
 But first, you will need to use your client credentials.

-### Own client credentials
+### Getting your Oauth credentials

 When you signed up on http://q.daskeyboard.com/, client credentials have been generated for you.
 To get them, you can use the following command: